Kasekopf/loop-casual/README.md

 Options:
-  sim - Check if you have the requirements to run this script. version - Show script version and exit. actions NUMBER - Maximum number of actions to perform, if given.
-Can be used to execute just a few steps at a time. [setting: loopgyou_actions] class NUMBER - If given, break the prism and choose a class.
+  sim - Check if you have the requirements to run this script. version - Show script version and exit. class NUMBER - If given, break the prism and choose a class.
 You will be reduced to 40 adventures with full organs after breaking the prism. [setting: loopgyou_class] class 1 - Seal Clubber class 2 - Turtle Tamer